WebProjDeveloper/JEE_All_Activities/Activity7/emsi-sdia-app/customer-front-angular-app/README.md

-Just to see the difference between Angular with modules an dwithout it
+Just to see the difference between Angular with modules and without it